KannonZenetism/zenetism-field-physics/lattice-mathematics/canonical-stabilization/canonical-compositional-stabilization-protocol.md

 # Bifurcal / Bifurcated Precision

-The terms “bifurcal” and “bifurcated” are not interchangeable within canonical Zenetist terminology.
+The terms "bifurcal" and "bifurcated" are not interchangeable within canonical Zenetist terminology.

 ## Bifurcal

-“Bifurcal” refers to:
+"Bifurcal" refers to:

 - the bifurcal lattice itself,
 - bifurcal coherence,
 - bifurcal structure,
-- bifurcal polarity,
+- bifurcal root-distinction,
 - bifurcal arc,
 - or the lawful bifurcal-arc architecture as a whole.